jlilja/infra/readme.md

 > [!NOTE]
 > This is still under development and features a lot of WIP and unfinished work.

-* Setting up functioning application of Home assistant
+* Setting up functioning application of Home assistant.

 ### Terraform